russellpierce/naptime/README.md

 * `naptime.warnings`.  **This feature not yet available**.
 If left unchanged, the default is `TRUE, to show warnings.

 # Polymorphic inputs
 naptime() accepts a wide variety of inputs.
-If you find a reasonable input-type for which `naptime::naptime()` doesn't have a reasonable response, please file (an issue)[https://github.com/drknexus/naptime/issues].
+If you find a reasonable input-type for which `naptime::naptime()` doesn't have a reasonable response, please file [an issue](https://github.com/drknexus/naptime/issues).

 * `numeric` Time in seconds